phunanon/Insitux/README.md

 (+ 2 2 2) → 8
 (- 10 5)  → 2

-;Restore mocked function to original implementation ;Note: this is syntax, not an operation
+;Restore mocked function to original implementation, or all functions at once ;Note: this is syntax, not an operation
 (mock + *)
 (+ 2 2 2) → 8
 (unmock +)
 (+ 2 2 2) → 6
+(unmock) ;All mocks restored to originals

 ;Force Insitux to use original implementation of a mocked function or operation (mock + *)